i-dream-of-ai/autobots-docs/src/app/page.md

 Autobots AI boasts a vibrant community of users, developers, and enthusiasts who are always eager to help and share their experiences.

 - **Engaging with Peers**:
-  - Join our [Facebook Group](https://facebook.com/autobots-ai) (replace with the actual link) to participate in discussions, share insights, and learn from fellow users.
+  - Join our [Facebook Group](https://www.facebook.com/groups/evolutionunleashedai) to participate in discussions, share insights, and learn from fellow users.
   - Explore topics, ask questions, or provide solutions to others in need.
   - Stay updated with the latest news, updates, and best practices shared by the community.